One of our favourite activities is trying to work out the cost of defence equipment from open sources but it’s like plaiting fog, pretty futile.

 Making a simple calculation, $3.1billion divided by 60 is just under $52million each or £32million.

-This just goes to show how difficult it is actually work out the costs of military equipment because there is much more to operating a helicopter than just buying it.
+This just goes to show how difficult it is actually to work out the costs of military equipment because there is much more to operating a helicopter than just buying it.